 What detergent should I use when washing my cloth diapers?
 (Detergent Reference Sheet)

 Choosing the right detergent for your diapers is essential!
 You may download a list of detergent recommendations here.

 What detergents should I avoid?

-Do I have to sanitize the washing machine after washing my cloth diapers?
+Do I have to sanitize the washing machine after washing my diapers?

 Absolutely not.
 If the diapers are clean, the washing machine is clean.

 How do I use baking soda or vinegar when washing my diapers?

 Water, detergent, the sun and occasionally a small amount of something sanitizing like bleach is plenty to get your diapers clean and stain free.
 We do not recommend the use of any other additives when washing your cloth diapers.
 Additives can damage the waterproofness and elasticity of your diapers.
 In addition, they can change the pH of your diapers resulting in skin irritations.